benjaminblackswan/1058_Ben-Gan_T-SQL_Fundamentals/Chapter 04. Subqueries - Exercises.md

 # Exercise 1

--- Write a query that returns all orders placed on the last day of -- activity that can be found in the Orders table
+Write a query that returns all orders placed on the last day of activity that can be found in the Orders table

--- Tables involved: TSQLV4 database, Orders table
+Tables involved: TSQLV4 database, Orders table

---Desired output
+Desired output

 ```
 orderid     orderdate   custid      empid
 ----------- ----------- ----------- -----------